-After the evaluation of the data from the first stage, two risk groups are identified:
+After the evaluation of the data from the first part, two risk groups are identified:

-- High Risk Patients – Patients with a risk greater than or equal to 1 in 30 receive a screen positive result.
-The second stage of screening is skipped, and the patient is offered the option of further diagnostic testing.
+- High Risk (or Screen Positive) Results: Patients with a risk greater than or equal to one in 200 for Down syndrome or one in 46 for trisomy 18 receive a screen positive result.
+This is a final result and the second part of screening is not performed; and the patient is offered the option of genetic counseling and diagnostic testing.

-- All Other Risks: Patients with a risk less than 1 in 30 proceed to the second stage of screening.
+- All Other Risks: Patients with a risk less than one in 200 for Down syndrome and less than one in 46 for trisomy 18 proceed to the second part of screening.

-In the second stage, a second blood sample is taken to measure levels of four markers:
+If the second part is done, a second maternal blood sample is taken to measure the levels of four serum analytes:

 - Alpha-fetoprotein (AFP)